org-tigris-jsapar/jsapar/docs/basics.md

   </csvschema>
 </schema>
 ```
 As you can see.
-We need to add a dot between address and street as an indication that this is a property of a property.
+We need to add a `.` between address and street as an indication that this is a property of a property.
 There is no limit to the number of levels you can have.

 The java code needed for this to work: